puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 At this point, Puppet configures Apache and starts the httpd service.
 When this happens, a default Apache virtual host is created based on the contents of `_file_header.erb`.

-1. **On the agent node**, navigate to one of the following locations based on your operating system:
+1. **On the agent**, navigate to one of the following locations based on your operating system:
    - Redhat-based: `/etc/httpd/conf.d`
    - Debian-based: `/etc/apache2/sites-available`